JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 I was a bit concerned about how specialized the M series architecture was, so I conducted another round of tests on a Linux-based machine.
 Linux also had similar caching that needed to be cleared between each run.

-I would say take the exact numbers with a grain of salt.
-Focus more on the trend than the result.
+I suggest taking the exact numbers with a grain of salt, and instead focus more on the trend than the result.

 ## Running the test